Land your next contract role through ADLIB

 If you are a temporary worker (PAYE) we’ll need:

-- An original P45 for the current tax year or a completed P46 which can be downloaded on this page.
+- Your most recent P45 for the current tax year or a completed P46 which can be downloaded on this page.

-This is an important one and a must have!
 In some cases it’s a contractual requirement that you have relevant business insurance.
 Insurance protects you as well as us against risk.
+Industry standard is cover up to £1M but some of our clients may require extra cover.

 We are also constantly working on new tools that could help you.
-Here some of our Contractor Guides that could help you with finding the day rate that you should be charging…
+Scroll down to view and download some of our contractor guides that could help you with finding the day rate that you should be charging.